American Arts Incubator

 Social Inclusion

-Elaine Cheung is addressing disability inclusion, working with those with physical or sensory impairments that in some way hinder or distort their ability to function, interact, and move through an able-bodied world.
-She is engaging with disabled and able-bodied participants to use new media art practice as a way to cultivate awareness, initialize dialogue, and suggest actionable steps towards inclusion and accessibility in Russia.
+Elaine Cheung addressed disability inclusion during her AAI Residency, working with those with physical or sensory impairments that in some way hinder or distort their ability to function, interact, and move through an able-bodied world.
+She has engaged with disabled and able-bodied participants to use human centered design practices as a way to cultivate awareness, initialize dialogue, and suggest actionable steps towards inclusion and accessibility in Russia.

 Designer